Getting started in Bioinformatics: A step-by-step guide.

 Understanding just some of that will already allow you to write a small program to process genome data.
 After you feel confident with everything listed above, you can start working on more complex algorithms to search for patterns in genome data.

 You have to start learning how to learn.
 It is like learning how to drive a car; you learn all the fundamental rules (signs, road types, traffic light logic, operating a car) and you can apply these rules to drive anywhere.
-Even in places and countries you never driven before.
+Even in places and countries you have never driven before.

 So this is why mastering fundamentals of biology and/or programming is a step you have to take.
 There is no way around it.